What is conversational AI?

 By 2026, it’s predicted “conversational artificial intelligence (AI) deployments within contact centers will reduce agent labor costs by $80 billion,” says Gartner, making “agents more efficient and effective, while also improving the customer experience”.

-Problems and challenges in deploying conversational AI
+How to sidestep the challenges of deploying conversational AI

-• New competitors are emerging all the time using AI as their ally, so you might already be feeling behind.
+- New competitors are emerging all the time using AI as their ally, so you might already be feeling behind.

-• The more they interact with new technology all around them, the more customer expectations are rising, and they expect you to match the positive experiences they’re having.
+- The more they interact with new technology all around them, the more customer expectations are rising, and they expect you to match the positive experiences they’re having.

-• There’s a LOT of noise out there about AI; it’s hard to work out which products or services are worth your time and investment and nobody wants to get it wrong.
+- There’s a LOT of noise out there about AI; it’s hard to work out which products or services are worth your time and investment and nobody wants to get it wrong.

-• Once you’re up and running, there’s also data security to think about, making sure you’re compliant, learning how to measure results and integrate with other business systems
+- Once you’re up and running, there’s also data security to think about, making sure you’re compliant, learning how to measure results and integrate with other business systems…

 Where do you start?